maxuel99/NodeJS/README.md

 # NodeJS
-In this exercise you'll build on what you created in 'Unit 12, Exercise 1: Create a database and Prisma model'.

-Add a route to your API that retrieves all resources.
+Add routes to your API for retrieving, updating and deleting a resource.